tableau/connector-plugin-sdk/docs/manual-test.md

 ### Test extract refreshes

-Refresh the extract on Tableau Server with the connector installed on the server
+Refresh the extract on Tableau Server with the connector installed on the server.

 * Open the workbook with an extract on Tableau Server and refresh the extract.